liuh886/liuh886.github.io/project/2019-12-12-OffshoreOrient Studio.md

 # OffshoreOrient Studio v1.0.3

-> OffshoreOrient Studio(OOS) is a QC package updated from NavPy( introduction for old version clicking here) , and designed for lazy seismic QC/GEO/NAV/Client.
+> OffshoreOrient Studio(OOS) is a QC package updated from NavPy, and designed for lazy seismic QC/GEO/NAV/Client.
 OOS had applied for software copyright (Registration No. 5073387) under The National Copyright Administration.

 In OffshoreOrient Studio v1.0.3 toolbox, NavPy focus on the **shot by shot or sequence by sequence QC**.
 QcPy was mainly used for **Trace edit** and **RMS analysis**.
 SourcePy is  a **real-time  solution for near field Gun QC**.